 Consequently, we are forced to endure women as leaders and the divorced and immoral as elders and bishops.
 This is to say nothing of large swaths of the church that elect unrepentant homosexuals to high office, including the office of bishop.

-There is also the cult of those who relish the breaking down of social barrier and custom.
+There is also those who relish the breaking down of social barrier and custom.
 In this manner, the Muslims are largely correct: We are the Great Satan as we promote sexual perversion and abortion as some caricature of "freedom" – about all that is left of anything we have to offer the world.
 Such "freedom" is viewed among many abroad as mere social anarchy and rebellion.

 The effects of RH on American evangelicalism are significant.

 When the topic becomes the "free will" of man, it is often assumed that all men want to do "good" (if they receive some help) and will choose "the good" if they are able – implicit assumptions that are not from the Bible but from RH.
 So then, when a Biblical Christian comes along and states the sound doctrine that all men are lost and do not seek after God, even a little, it all sounds unfair and how could God be unfair?
 (Or, how could those religious zealots who wrote in the Bible be correct about the true nature of God?)